 I would only recommend traveling by plane in Peru if you have limited time, otherwise, the bus is still your best and cheapest option.

-Cusco is one of my favorite cities in Peru and it’s the common starting point for many travelers backpacking Peru.
+Cusco is one of my favorite cities in Peru and it’s the common starting point for many travelers.

 Cusco is located at an altitude of 3,400m in the south-central region of the country.

-I spent two days in Cusco upon arriving in Peru to explore the city and acclimatise to the high altitude before embarking on a 7-Day Ausangate Trek.
+Upon arriving in Peru, I spent two days in Cusco to explore the city and acclimate to the high altitude before embarking on a 7-Day Ausangate Trek.

-Plaza de Armas is the perfect place to begin your backpacking Peru adventures!
+Plaza de Armas is the perfect place to begin your adventures!
 Located in the center of the city, Plaza de Armas has a bit of everything for everyone.

 The main shopping street in Plaza de Armas is Calle Plateros for all your Peruvian knick-knacks and souvenirs.

-Also located in Plaza de Armas is the impressive Cusco Cathedral (Catedral del Cuzco) and the Natural History Museum (Museo De Historia Natural), two iconic landmarks that are not to be missed!
+Also located in Plaza de Armas are the impressive Cusco Cathedral (Catedral del Cuzco) and the Natural History Museum (Museo de Historia Natural), two iconic landmarks that are not to be missed!

-Tip: For an elevated view of Plaza de Armas head into Starbucks located on the second floor in the building next to the Natural History Museum.
+Tip: For an elevated view of Plaza de Armas head to Starbucks located on the second floor in the building next to the Natural History Museum.

 From Plaza de Armas, it is approximately a ten-minute walk to the San Pedro Market.

-When I visited San Pedro Market, the first thing I did was grab a freshly squeezed juice to take away and went on the hunt to purchase a colorful handmade poncho to keep me warm on my seven day Andes Mountain trek.
+When I visited San Pedro Market, I first grabbed a freshly squeezed juice to take away and went on the hunt to purchase a colorful handmade poncho to keep me warm on my seven-day Andes Mountain trek.